 GBIF-US is the US node for the Global Biodiversity Information Facility (GBIF).
 GBIF-US is responsible for coordinating GBIF-related activities within the US, and is guided by the delegation and community.
-This national data portal serves as an access point to U.S. species occurrence data contributed to GBIF.
+Funding for GBIF-US comes from the National Science Foundation.

 What role does USGS play?